Skip to main content

 Hundred Doors Game Cover

-Hundred Doors is a single player action game.
+Hundred Doors is a single player casual shooter game with horror, fantasy and dark fantasy themes.
 It was developed by Ink Ribbon Studios and was released on January 26, 2026.
 It received positive reviews from players.

 The choice is simple.
 Walk through the Red door, or the Blue door.
 Once on the other side you may find yourself in strange, disturbing, comforting, or even funny places.
 Hundred Doors is a first-person psychological horror experience where you must explore a series of surreal, unsettling rooms—each one stranger, darker, and more twisted than the last.
 With only your wits and limited inte…